w3f/educhain/docs/xcm.md

 ### How it works

-- When a user transfers tokens from the relay chain to the parachain, the tokens are locked (“reserved”) on the relay chain and minted on the parachain.
+- When a user transfers tokens from the reserve chain to the parachain, the tokens are locked (“reserved”) on the reserve chain and minted on the parachain.
-- When tokens are sent back, they are burned on the parachain and released on the relay chain.
+- When tokens are sent back, they are burned on the parachain and released on the reserve chain.

-This mechanism ensures that the total supply remains consistent and that the relay chain always holds the actual reserves.
+This mechanism ensures that the total supply remains consistent and that the reserve chain always holds the actual reserves.

-- **From Relay Chain to Parachain:**
+- **From Reserve Chain to Parachain:**
   The relay chain locks the user’s tokens and sends an XCM message to the parachain, which mints the equivalent amount for the user.
-- **From Parachain to Relay Chain:**
+- **From Parachain to Reserve Chain:**
-  The parachain burns the user’s tokens and sends an XCM message to the relay chain, which releases the equivalent amount to the user’s relay chain account.
+  The parachain burns the user’s tokens and sends an XCM message to the reserve chain, which releases the equivalent amount to the user’s reserve chain account.

-This ensures that the parachain’s native currency is always backed by actual reserves on the relay chain.
+This ensures that the parachain’s native currency is always backed by actual reserves on the reserve chain.

-## Relay Network and Location
+## Reserve Chain and Location

-The parachain is configured to recognize the relay chain (Polkadot) as its parent and to use its network ID for account mapping:
+Our specific parachain is configured to recognize the relay chain (Polkadot) as its parent and to use its network ID for account mapping.
+In theory, you can use another chain, such as Asset Hub, as your reserve:

 ```rust
 parameter_types! {